sdss/target_selection/docs/sphinx/index.rst

 Target Selection
 ================

-``target_selection`` provides the framework for defining cross-matching and target selection algorithms against the parent catalogues in :ref:`catalogdb <sdssdb:available-databases>`.
+``target_selection`` provides the framework for defining cross-matching and target selection algorithms using the parent catalogues in :ref:`catalogdb <sdssdb:available-databases>`.

 Contents